Practitioner Guide

 The full mechanics of quarterly reporting, the three calculation pathways, and what the EU was really collecting during the rehearsal

-January 2026: when reporting became payment
+January 2026: when reporting became authorisation

 From that date, only authorised CBAM declarants may import CBAM goods above the threshold into the EU.
 The Registry is no longer a static reporting system.
 It is now wired in real time into national customs systems, TARIC, and the EU Customs Single Window.
 That is why the shipment from Mumbai in the opening scene was flagged at Rotterdam.
 The customs declaration triggered an automated check.
 The Registry answered.
 The answer was no.